ipaulin/WooCommerce---Country-Based-Payments/README.md

 ### Installation

 1. Upload `woocommerce-country-based-payment` folder to the `/wp-content/plugins/` directory
-2. Activate the "WooCommerce - Country Based Payments" through the 'Plugins' menu in WordPress
+2. Activate the "Country Based Payments for WooCommerce" through the 'Plugins' menu in WordPress

 ### Changelog
 Please see `readme.txt` for changelog